Statements of Intent

 We develop students’ Cultural Capital whilst studying PE by;

-• Sports trips and tours such as PGL, Valencia CF Football Tour and Disneyland Paris Netball Tour
+Sports trips and tours such as PGL, Barcelona FC Football Tour, Disneyland Paris Netball Tour and Skiing in Austria or Bulgaria.

 Students are encouraged to engage in wider reading relevant to PE such as;

-• OCR Sport Science by Mike Murray and Ross Howitt
+OCR Sport Studies by Mike Murray and Ross Howitt

-• My Revision Notes Cambridge Nationals Sport Science by Sue Young & Symond Burrows
+My Revision Notes Cambridge Nationals Sport Studies by Sue Young & Symond Burrows

 Science